dcmri/dcmri/README.rst

   :target: https://opensource.org/licenses/Apache-2.0

+dcmri is a python toolbox for dynamic contrast MRI.

 **Note:** *dcmri is under construction.
-The API may still change and features may be deprecated without warning.*
+At this stage, the API may still change and features may be deprecated without warning.*

-dcmri is a python toolbox for dynamic contrast MRI.

 - **Documentation:** https://dcmri.org
 - **Source:** https://github.com/dcmri